-Brian Russ Law, Inc. is a United States trademark legal firm fixated on helping corporations build and protect their brands.
-We understand the need to distinguish your brand from your competition.
-A small business owner and serial entrepreneur, lawyer Brian recognizes the worries of small business owners and how securing brand protection is vital when setting your business apart from the competition.
-Brian works with businesses throughout the United States work through common brand issues like clearance searches, infringement assessment, trademark registration, USPTO office action responses, infringement litigation, use defense, and more.
+Brian Russ Law, Inc. is a United States trademark law firm centered on helping companies build and protect their brands.
+We understand the need to distinguish your brand from your competitors.
+A small business owner and serial entrepreneur, lawyer Brian understands the worries of small business owners and how securing brand protection is critical when setting your business apart from the competition.
+Brian works with companies throughout the United States of America work through common trademarking issues like clearance searches, infringement assessment, trademark registration, USPTO office action responses, infringement litigation, use defense, and more.
 If you’re looking for top-notch trademark legal guidance in Havelock, Nebraska, then you’ve come to the right place.

 Havelock’s Trademark Attorney